cromachina/docs/SAI2-in-linux.md

 ### Updating Wine may cause your license to become invalid:
-Note that there are a limited number of times you can acquire a license update for SAI in a month, so backup your previous license file before you want to change wine versions.
-SAI wants to use your hardware identity to determine your license, however Wine's internals changing can cause this to also change.
+Note that there are a limited number of times you can acquire a license update for SAI in a month, so backup your previous license file before you want to change Wine versions, or the runner version in Bottles.
+SAI wants to use your hardware identity to determine your license, however Wine's internals changing may cause this to also change.

 ### Do NOT save a file you are working on if you see lots of errors pop up:
 There is a high chance that you will create a corrupted file and lose your work.